 Easy muffin recipe you can use to make just about any type!
 Add berries or chocolate chips and the possibilities are endless.
 Basic, simple and versatile.

 This easy muffin recipe will create batter that can then be used for hundreds of different muffins!
-Add blueberries, huckleberries, chocolate chips or nuts to make the best muffins for breakfast or dessert. (affiliate links present)
+Add blueberries, huckleberries, chocolate chips or nuts to make the best muffin recipe for breakfast or dessert. (affiliate links present)

 Basic Muffin Recipe with Variations

 We have used this basic muffin batter a bunch of times.
 Using fresh fruit or peanut butter chips, either way they turn out delicious!
 Once you have this down pat you too can play around with it and figure out your favorite add in.
 Make as “regular” or muffin tops, either way they’re delicious.

 I started with this recipe and tweaked it a bit to come up with the base you see here.

 The ingredients for this easy muffin recipe are quite simple.
 The biggest tip to take away is to make sure your butter and eggs are room temperature before you begin.
 In particular if you use cold butter your batter will be a bit chunky.
 Smooth is always best for consistency and looks.